-Electric Imp’s BlinkUp™ technology provides a convenient, quick and easy way to configure and activate an imp-enabled device in the field.
+Electric Imp’s BlinkUp™ technology provides a convenient, quick and easy way to activate and configure an imp-enabled device in the field.
 If your product connects over WiFi, you will need a way for your end-user to provide their network access credentials.
 The best way to do this is through a mobile app running on a smartphone or tablet.
 The app asks the end-user for local network access information and then optically transmits the data to the product using BlinkUp.

 BlinkUp is also used to configure development devices.
-You might already have experienced this if you have followed our ‘Getting Started Guide’.
+You might already have experienced this if you have followed our Getting Started Guide.
 If not, we recommend that you do so as it provides a good introduction to the role that BlinkUp plays in the usage of imp-enabled connected products, and to the Platform as a whole.
 Development device BlinkUp is provided solely by the Electric Imp mobile app — your end-users cannot use it to configure their production devices.

-Enrollment also makes use of a value to differentiate end-users.
-This value is called a ‘Plan ID’, and you and your app developers should read the guide ‘Plan IDs and Successful Device Enrollment’ before starting work on your BlinkUp SDK-enabled app.
+Activation also makes use of an identifier to differentiate end-users during BlinkUp.
+This identifier is called a Plan ID, and you and your app developers should read the guide Plan IDs and Successful Device Enrollment before starting work on your BlinkUp SDK-enabled app.

-We recommend that mobile app developers view ‘Mobile BlinkUp App Testing: Strategies and Best Practices’.
+We recommend that mobile app developers view Mobile BlinkUp App Testing: Strategies and Best Practices.
 This guide provides advice and assistance from Electric Imp’s QA team, and details how the Electric Imp mobile app is tested.